m-labs/sipyco/examples/asyncio/README.md

 # Example scripts for "asyncio"

 Modifying [artiq](https://github.com/m-labs/artiq) or using sipyco requires a sound understand of [asyncio](https://docs.python.org/3/library/asyncio.html).
-If you already know how asyncio works and how to use it, feel free to skip this directory.
+If you already have that, feel free to skip this directory.

 ### How to run?